awesome-print/awesome_print/README.md

 ### PRY integration ###
 If you miss awesome_print's way of formatting output, here's how you can use it in place of the formatting which comes with pry.
-Add the following code to your ~/.pryrc:
+Add the following code to your `~/.pryrc` or your project's `./.pryrc`:

 ```ruby
 require "awesome_print"